khubabshams/khubabshams/README.md

 ## ⚡ About me

 - Experienced Python and Odoo ERP developer with an MIS degree and a proven track record in developing, testing, integrating, and deploying solutions.
-Collaborative team player with strong communication, accountability, and problem-solving skills.
+Collaborative team player with communication, accountability, and problem-solving skills.
 Man Utd supporter 😈

 ## 🔭 Education